 The focus of this workshop will be to develop an understanding of the target-value design methodology and how it differs from a traditional workflow.
 The core method of teaching will be a group activity in which teams design and construct table-top mini buildings both without cost considerations and with a target-value design mind-set.
 In addition, a presentation and roundtable discussion will explore the theory behind the process and share case studies of target value-design applied in the real world.
 Attendees that will gain most benefit from the workshop will likely be those new to target value design, or are looking for methods to teach the process to their department back in the office.

 Danny Kahler, Principal, Kahler Engineering Group

 With the overall design workflow one of the greatest areas of scrutiny, and models frequently lacking the detail needed by estimators, many are questioning whether the relationship between owners, general contractors and architects can be improved.
 What is the optimal roles and responsibility for each party?.
 How will changes in workflow affect the compensation rewarded to each stakeholder?
 What would the new contract and workflow look like?
 This workshop will begin with an introductory presentation before opening up to group discussion.

 Todd Fisk, Senior Estimator, Alberici Constructors

 With the construction industry booming and the skills shortage looking to get worse, what expectations does the industry have for escalation of both material and labor costs?
 How can estimators and bid managers incorporate these trends into their processes and cost predictions, especially for long term projects?
-This workshop will explore the analysis behind cost forecasting, starting with an introductory presentation from Turner Construction and also incorporating group discussions.
+This workshop will explore the analysis behind cost forecasting, starting with an introductory presentation and also incorporating group discussions.
 Attendees will leave with a better understanding of the forces and data analysis behind the trends as well as how their peers are planning around cost escalation.